-Image by KaptainFire - Own work A. Repenning, A. Basawapatna, and N. Escherle, "Computational Thinking Tools," to appear at the IEEE Symposium on Visual Languages and Human-Centric Computing, Cambridge, UK, 2016., CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=48453667 Methods in Computer Science education: Analysis Computational Thinking 1) Abstraction Abstraction of information/representation Data representation, variables and memory, objects and attributes, types Abstraction of process/control Sequential algorithms, event-based programming, parallel programming, data flow, declarative programming, object oriented programming, functional programming Abstraction of methodology / problem analysis Top-down analysis, bottom-up analysis, declarative style, flow-based, pattern-matching rules, object orientation, functional, ...
-Computational Thinking 2) Automation Find a suitable representation for the information Split the problem in small steps (or better said "smaller problems") Order them in one or more sequences/algorithms Describe the data flowing between steps Find a "suitable" implementation of the steps (algorithm) Within the constrained resources available (time, memory) But also: (motivation for literate/well documented programming) Prepare for the evolution/maintenance of your solution Keep track of the ideas guiding your thoughts/analysis Enable/empower others to use your solution Methods in Computer Science education: Analysis Computational Thinking 3) Analysis of the execution Prepare for observation Choose good visualizations, show/spy intermediate data to expose inner details Compare with expectations Simulate the algorithm in your head, predict the outcome for simple cases, define test cases / examples Diagnose discrepancies w.r.t. specification AND expectation Find reasons for observed discrepancies, use assertions to early detect for anomalies, debug and observe the inner computation (variables AND flow) ==>> Better understand BOTH the problem AND the computer The problem description/specification could be challenging to fully grasp The programming language, functions, libraries can be tricky to master Methods in Computer Science education: Analysis BUT: What about the Social impact of C.T.?
+Abstraction Analysis, representation Automation Planning steps Define sub-problems, and transformations Analysis Observation, consequences, evaluation, difference w.r.t. predictions Image by KaptainFire - Own work A. Repenning, A. Basawapatna, and N. Escherle, "Computational Thinking Tools," to appear at the IEEE Symposium on Visual Languages and Human-Centric Computing, Cambridge, UK, 2016., CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=48453667 Computational Thinking 1) Abstraction Abstraction of information/representation Data representation, variables and memory, objects and attributes, types Abstraction of process/control Sequential algorithms, event-based programming, parallel programming, data flow, declarative programming, object oriented programming, functional programming Abstraction of methodology / problem analysis Top-down analysis, bottom-up analysis, declarative style, flow-based, pattern-matching rules, object orientation, functional, ...
+Computational Thinking 2) Automation Find a suitable representation for the information Split the problem in small steps (or better said "smaller problems") Order them in one or more sequences/algorithms Describe the data flowing between steps Find a "suitable" implementation of the steps (algorithm) Within the constrained resources available (time, memory) But also: (motivation for literate/well documented programming) Prepare for the evolution/maintenance of your solution (describe goals) Keep track of the ideas guiding your thoughts/analysis (add comments) Enable/empower others to use your solution (add usage documentation) Computational Thinking 3) Analysis of the execution Prepare for observation Choose good visualizations, show/spy intermediate data to expose inner details Compare with expectations (mental model of the computation) Simulate the algorithm in your head, predict the outcome for simple cases, define test cases / examples Diagnose discrepancies w.r.t. specification AND expectation Find reasons for observed discrepancies, use assertions to early detect for anomalies, debug and observe the inner computation (variables AND flow) ==>> Better understand BOTH the problem AND the computer The problem description/specification could be challenging to fully grasp The programming language, functions, libraries can be tricky to master 2022-23 BUT: What about the Social impact of C.T.?
 C.T. could be seen as too much focused on the C.T. process Abstraction / Automation / Analysis A critique moved to C.T.:

-little analysis of the impact on other fields Reuse and modularity, analogy, social impact For this reason (and others) we will design interdisciplinary units And we must give a lot of attention to the program "life" and to the data required, managed, deduced Methods in Computer Science education: Analysis Why one should learn C.T.?
+little analysis of the impact on other fields Think to: Reuse and modularity, analogy, social impact For this reason (and others) we will design interdisciplinary units And we must give a lot of attention to the program "life" and to the data required, managed, deduced Why one should learn C.T.?